 (2) The network operator must ensure, so far as is reasonably practicable, that the site of the incident is not disturbed in such a way as to prejudice the examination of the site or physical evidence relating to the incident.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (3) The network operator must ensure, so far as is reasonably practicable, that each contractor who may carry out a prescribed activity at or near the site is notified that the site must not be disturbed in such a way as to prejudice the examination of the site or physical evidence relating to the incident.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (4) If a contractor has been notified under subregulation (3), the contractor must ensure, so far as is reasonably practicable, that the site of the incident is not disturbed by the contractor, or a person for whom the contractor is responsible, in such a way as to prejudice the examination of the site or the evidence.

-Penalty:
+Penalty for this subregulation:

 (a) for an individual, a fine of $50 000;